 He silently and politely instructs while communicating assurance and confidence.
 The lady pushes back with, “I don’t have money”, to which the hawker reminds her, “Kujaribu ni bure”, knowing she will not say, as she had earlier, that, “Thanks.
 I’m not buying”.
 Some hawkers get offended by “I don’t have money” and may even click their tongue.
 And so, again they are closed by the buyer on the opportunity for why she shouldn’t buy and a sale is lost.
 Meantime, the expert seller proceeds with his unsolicited demonstration.
 He fits the shoe on her.
 And then he gives further and final direction to the excited lady, in love with the look and feel of the shoe on her.
 He says, “Ni mia mbili tu” (It’s only 200shs).
 She pays.

 Of course the corporate sale is more complex.
 Still, the principle is the same.
-If you do not guide the closes they will not happen.
+Guide to a close with assurance.
+If you do not guide or instigate the closes they will not happen.
 So, when you sense the time is right, casually instruct, with “Sign, here”; confidently respond to the objection about price with the assurance that, “Price is what you pay, value is what you get.
 Let me show you the value you get when you own (not buy) this software.”
 Otherwise, you know who will be ‘closed’ instead.